dongzgh/dongzgh.github.io/journal.md

 * Shopped grocery at National Fresh Food Market

 * [L3D-LMS](#l3d-lms)
-	* Studied enterpreneurship course from udemy untill section 6
+	* Continued learning of 'Entrepreneurship: How To Start A Business From Business Idea' from Udemy

 ## 2019-07-28